Regardless of your denomination, you can find theology scholarships to fulfill your vocational calling for church service.

 Deadline: January 20th

-Named for the Manhattan College faculty member who founded the Theta Alpha Kappa National Honor Society in 1976, the Professor Albert Clark F.S.C.
-Award is granted annually for $500 through an essay competition.
-Undergraduate and graduate theology students who are enrolled full-time and holding a major GPA of 3.5 at accredited U.S. universities with a TAK chapter may enter.
+The Professor Albert Clark F.S.C.
+Award is named for the Manhattan College faculty member who founded the Theta Alpha Kappa National Honor Society in 1976.
+It’s awarded annually for $500 through an essay competition.
+Eligible are undergraduate and graduate theology students.
+They must be enrolled full-time.
+They must have a major GPA of 3.5 at accredited U.S. universities with a TAK chapter.
 Typed essay submissions will be considered for publication in the Journal of Theta Alpha Kappa.

 Contact